LazerpayHQ/lazerpay-node-sdk/README.md

 # Lazerpay sdk

-## Official SDK for the lazerpay API/Smart contracts
+## Official SDK for interacting with the lazerpay API/Smart contracts